- Does Milvus 0.7.0 support data files from previous versions of Milvus?

 Vectors that have been imported into Milvus are stored in your local disk.
 Metadata can be stored either in MySQL or SQLite 3.

-While all of these supports large-scale vector similarity search, Milvus is the only one that is a high-performance and easy-to-use vector search engine that scales easily.
+Milvus is the only one that is a high-performance and easy-to-use vector search engine and scales easily.

 Not yet.
 Milvus accepts vectors as input and returns vectors through queries.
 You cannot use Milvus to extract features from unstructured data.